bramzandbelt/itchmodel/README.md

 # itchmodel - Intertemporal choice model

 ## Overview
-`itchmodel` is a computational model that can be used to test two framing effects in intertemporal choice: the __defer/speedup effect__ (also known as the delay/speedup effect) and the __date/delay effect__.
+`itchmodel` is a computational model that can be used to understand the cognitive mechanisms underlying intertemporal choice performance: the __defer/speedup effect__ (also known as the delay/speedup effect) and the __date/delay effect__.

-The model is based on two tradeoff models of intertemporal choice: one that can account for the defer/speedup effect in intertemporal choice [Scholten & Read, 2013](https://doi.org/10.1037/a0031171) and another that can explain choice probabilities and full response time distributions in intertemporal choice [Dai & Busemeyer, 2014](https://doi.org/10.1037/a0035976).
+The model builds on two tradeoff models of intertemporal choice: one that explains choice probabilities and full response time distributions in intertemporal choice [Dai & Busemeyer, 2014](https://doi.org/10.1037/a0035976) and another that can account for contextual effects, such as framing of time  [Scholten & Read, 2013](https://doi.org/10.1037/a0031171).

 ## Description